 Table of Contents

-Medical professionals used the solution in eyedrops for ophthalmic issues, various infections and it was sometimes touted as a cure for epilepsy, the common cold, gonorrhea and tropical sprue (malabsorption disorder of tropical origin).
-With the revelation of antibiotic medications however, use of colloidal silver in the medical field ceased.
+Medical professionals used the solution of Colloidal Silver in eye drops for ophthalmic issues, various infections and they sometimes touted it as a cure for epilepsy, the common cold, gonorrhea and tropical sprue (malabsorption disorder of tropical origin).
+With the discovery of antibiotic medications, however, use of colloidal silver in the medical field ceased.

-In the early 1990’s, colloid silver began to experience a rebirth as it was touted as a treatment in the alternative health field.
-Colloidal silver products are readily available at health food stores and are marketed online in the form of a dietary supplement.
-It is illegal in the United States and Australia to market colloidal silver for medical purposes; however, there are some websites that market the product as a cure for the common cold, tuberculosis, HIV/AIDS, chronic fatigue syndrome, flu, cancer and diabetes among other diseases.
-There is no medical research or information to tout colloidal silver is an effective treatment for any of these conditions and silver is not a part of an essential mineral needed by humans.
+In the early 1990’s, colloidal silver began to experience a rebirth as it was marketed as a treatment in the alternative area of health.
+Colloidal silver products are readily available at health food stores and are also sold online in the form of a dietary supplement.
+It is illegal in the United States and Australia to market colloidal silver for medical purposes.
+However, some websites promote the product as a cure for the common cold, tuberculosis, HIV/AIDS, chronic fatigue syndrome, flu, cancer and diabetes among other diseases.
+No medical research or information claims colloidal silver is an effective treatment for any of these conditions and silver is not a part of an essential mineral needed by humans.

 Colloidal silver has been used as a disinfectant and has been added to the water supplies of the Russian space station Mir and the International Space Station as well.
 The World Health Organization also includes the solution as one of the ways to disinfect drinking water in third-world countries.
 Ron Rivera of Potters for Peace has developed a water purification and disinfection system which consists of a ceramic filtration system lined with colloidal silver particles for use in developing countries.

 Colloidal silver has also been used in horticulture as an ethylene inhibitor, by competing for binding sites on the ethylene receptors of plants.
-Because of this fact, solutions that contain silver particles are used by florists to keep flowers fresher longer.
+Because of this fact, solutions that contain silver particles are used by florists to keep flowers fresher for a longer time.
 Ethylene is the chemical known for “sexing” plants, so by blocking synthesis, colloidal silver can be used for forcing male onto female plants.
 Colloidal silver has also been used extensively in cannabis (marijuana) cultivation as well.